queelius/rstatlab/week2.md

 Reading CSV data in R
 ---------------------

-Often, you'll be getting data from a data file.
+Often, the data set will exist as a file.
-A popular file format for data are comma separated files (.csv).
+A popular file format for data are comma separated values (CSV) which conventionally use the extension `.csv`, e.g., `sample.csv`.
-Saving data files in .csv format is standard in practice.
+Saving data files in CSV format is standard in practice.
-We use the command `read.csv` to read .csv data in R.
+We use the command `read.csv` to read CSV data in R.

     read.csv(file, header = TRUE)